 Apparently, Robert became ill and was sent to Cabanatuan since he could not work.
-According to records kept by the medical staff at Cabanatuan, Robert was admitted to the camp’s hospital on June 19, 1942, which meant he had become ill on the detail and was considered too ill to work.
+According to records kept by the medical staff at Cabanatuan, Robert was admitted to the camp’s hospital on June 19, 1942.
 While he was in the hospital, on June 26, 1942, six POWs were executed by the Japanese after they had left the camp to buy food and were caught returning to camp.
-The POWs were tied to posts in a manner that they could not stand up or sit down.
+The POWs were given a choice of being shot or tied to posts neck high with their heads resting back on the posts facing the sun.
+They were tied to posts in a manner that they could not stand up or sit down.
 No one was allowed to give them food or water and they were not permitted to give them hats to protect them from the sun.
 The men were left tied to the posts for 48 hours when their ropes were cut.
-Four of the POWs were executed on the duty side of the camp and the other two were executed on the hospital side of the camp.
-He was discharged on August 15, 1942.
+One of the POWs made a break for freedom but was caught.
+They were made to dig their own graves.
+Four of the POWs were executed on the duty side of the camp and the other two were executed on the hospital side of the camp so that the POWs witnessed what happened to those who escaped.

 It was while he was in the hospital that his parents received a second letter from the War Department.
 No copy of the letter has been found, but this is an excerpt: